 There’s also the added pressure of your lender being able to call in what you owe on demand.

-All the same, short-term financing with a line of credit can help you with a large variety of cash flow issues for your business, both positive and negative.
+All the same, short-term financing with a line of credit can help you with a large variety of cash flow issues, both positive and negative.

 According to the Small Business Administration, the three most common reasons an existing business borrows funds is to purchase inventory, expand the company, and strengthen the firm.